CryptoRodeo/oras-downstream/README.md

 For more Konflux specific definitions, see the [official glossary](https://konflux-ci.dev/docs/glossary/).

 # About
-This is a demo repo demonstrating a basic container-first 'Mid Stream' solution using Git submodules.
+This repo demonstrates a container-first approach to move code from an upstream repository to an internal Red Hat product repository, using Git submodules and Konflux.

 This repo:
-- is onboarded onto Konflux as an application component
+- has been onboarded onto Konflux as an application component
-- uses MintMaker to detect and sync any changes on:
+- is configured with MintMaker to detect and sync any changes on:
   - the upstream git submodule reference
   - Containerfile image digests
-- has Konflux CI pull changes from this component, build the Containerfile and run tests
+- is configured in Konflux to pull changes from this component, build the software artifacts, and runs tests.

 ## How this solution pattern works
 1. Create a "downstream" repo in github.